Ethorbit/nzc-docker/README.md

 To update users and groups: `make update-users`

-Check the [docker compose docs](https://docs.docker.com/compose/) for more info.
+For cmd arguments, check the [docker compose docs](https://docs.docker.com/compose/) for more info.

 ### Admin Webpanels
 Provided from the nginx webserver is an admin page with Portainer and PHPMyAdmin to manage most stuff in the browser.